exstan/pubsubclient/README.md

 ## Limitations

  - It can publish QoS 0/1/2 messages and subscribe at QoS 0 or QoS 1.
- - Can join session on connect without cleaning it (cleanSession=fales).
+ - Can join session on connect without cleaning it (cleanSession=false).
 Which means that network issues (causing disconnects) are not a problem to receive the unread messages.
  - The maximum message size, including header, is **512 bytes** by default.
 This